Lyman D. Foster: Wreck and abandonment

 The schooner was carrying a portion of its cargo of lumber on the deck.
 Waves breaking over the deck shifted this deck-cargo and soon carried it over the sides of the ship.
 Approximately a third of the cargo was lost, in this way.
 Next, the main-mast broke in two and the loose part went over the side, unfortunately tearing away the chainplates in the process.
 The damage put great strain on the fore-mast, which also broke.
 The mizzen-mast broke next and—relatively gently—came to rest on the deck, but in doing so damaged the steering gear.
 By the morning, the rudder was gone.
 The crew had no sleep that night but did manage to cut away the broken mizzen-mast.

 Daylight revealed the extent of the damage; all the masts, the rudder and all the boats had been lost, together with a third of the cargo.
 The schooner was still afloat, but only just.
 The ship had taken on a lot of water.
 She had drawn 17-feet when leaving port fully laden but was now drawing 22-feet and so sitting very low in the water.
 None of the crew of eleven was seriously injured.

 With no land in sight and no life-boats, the crew had no immediate choice but to stay with the floating hulk of the Lyman D. Foster, despite the risk that swelling of the wet lumber cargo would damage the hull.
 They did however still have some charts—they were able to establish that they were drifting toward Fiji—some canned-meat and canned-fruits, and the remainder of the cargo of lumber.
 They also had 800 gallons of fresh water on board.

 Captain D. O. Killman and the other ten members of the crew built two makeshift scows, using wood from the cargo and nails and other materials that they retrieved from the ship.
 They caulked the scows using rope and molten beeswax and made some sails.

-The crew sighted a steamer but that ship did not see them, possibly because, without masts and low in the water, the Lyman D. Foster would not be visible at a distance.
+The crew sighted a steamer but that ship did not see them, possibly because, without masts and low in the water, Lyman D. Foster would not be visible at a distance.